System Design Space

 Read the article

-Brief overview of the T-Bank data platform shows how the data platform evolves as the company grows: from classic DWH approaches (Inmon/Kimball) to Data Lake and Lakehouse.
-At the scale of 17k+ users and 144M+ requests per month, the architecture turns into a set of specialized layers where ingestion, storage, processing and governance are designed as a single platform.
+Brief overview of the T-Bank data platform shows how a data platform evolves as a company grows: from classic DWH approaches (Inmon/Kimball) to Data Lake and lakehouse architecture.
+At the scale of 17k+ users and 144M+ requests per month, the architecture becomes a set of specialized layers where ingestion, storage, processing, and governance are designed as one operating platform.

 Platform scale